 Indiana Jones sprints through the crumbling temple as the heroic soundtrack heightens the tension and thrill of the moment.
 But the music isn’t coming from a recording, and you aren’t in a movie theater.
 You’re in a concert hall, with a full orchestra churning out every hair-raising note to the classic theme, in sync with scenes from the film projected on screens all around you.
 And leading the musicians at the center of the stage is none other than legendary composer John Williams himself.

-This is just one of many extraordinary events that the Miami, FL-based New World Symphony (NWS) has hosted in recent years as the organization strives to bring classical music into the 21st century.
-Since moving into the New World Center, a $160 million, Frank Gehry-designed concert hall in South Beach in 2011, NWS has married cutting-edge technology with the timeless art of symphonic music like no other organization in the world.
+This is just one of many extraordinary events that Miami’s New World Symphony (NWS) has hosted in recent years as the organization strives to bring classical music into the 21st century.
+Since moving into the New World Center, a $160 million, Frank Gehry-designed concert hall in South Beach in 2011, NWS has married cutting-edge AV over IP technology with the timeless art of symphonic music like no other organization in the world.

 “The audio that’s reproduced out in the park matches physically where you would be inside if you would be watching the orchestra,” Slentz said.
 “And visually, to tie all of that together, we overlapped three 35,000-lumen 4K Christie projectors for one big, bright, ultra-high-def image.”
 Called a WALLCAST, these performances draw huge crowds over the course of a nine-month concert schedule.